MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSitePageCreatedByUserServiceProvisioningError.md

 ## SYNOPSIS
 Errors published by a federated service describing a nontransient, service-specific error regarding the properties or link from a user object.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupSitePageCreatedByUserServiceProvisioningError](/powershell/module/Microsoft.Graph.Sites/Get-MgGroupSitePageCreatedByUserServiceProvisioningError?view=graph-powershell-1.0)

 ## SYNTAX